ceph/ceph/doc/glossary.rst

                 Any single machine or server in a Ceph Cluster.
 See :term:`Ceph Node`.

+        Hybrid OSD
+                Refers to an OSD that has both HDD and SSD drives.

 	LVM tags
                 **L**\ogical **V**\olume **M**\anager tags.
 Extensible metadata
                 for LVM volumes and groups.
 They are used to store